 If You Do Not Have Your Mail Ballot

 You will sign an affirmation at the voting site swearing that you have not already voted in the current election.
 An election official will verify your affirmation against Election Department records.

-DEADLINE: The Las Vegas City Clerk must receive your voted mail ballot (whether mailed or returned in person) on or before 7 p.m.
+DEADLINE: The Las Vegas City Clerk or the Clark County Election Department must receive your voted mail ballot (whether mailed or returned in person) on or before 7 p.m.
 ON ELECTION DAY in order for it to be counted.